unmannedlab/Colosseum/docs/px4_setup.md

 Notice the PX4 `[simulator]` is using TCP, which is why we need to add: `"UseTcp": true,`.
 Notice we are also enabling `LockStep`, see [PX4 LockStep](px4_lockstep.md) for more information.
-The `Barometer` setting keeps PX4 happy because the default AirSim barometer has a bit too much noise generation.
+The `Barometer` setting keeps PX4 happy because the default Colosseum barometer has a bit too much noise generation.
 This setting clamps that down a bit which allows PX4 to achieve GPS lock more quickly.

-After above setup you should be able to use a remote control (RC) to fly with AirSim.
+After above setup you should be able to use a remote control (RC) to fly with Colosseum.
 You can usually arm the vehicle by lowering and bringing two sticks of RC together down and in-wards.
 You don't need QGroundControl after the initial setup.
 Typically the Stabilized (instead of Manual) mode gives better experience for beginners.
 See [PX4 Basic Flying Guide](https://docs.px4.io/master/en/flying/basic_flying.html).

 You can also control the drone from [Python APIs](apis.md).

-See [Walkthrough Demo Video](https://youtu.be/HNWdYrtw3f0) and  [Unreal AirSim Setup  Video](https://youtu.be/1oY8Qu5maQQ) that shows you all the setup steps in this document.
+See [Walkthrough Demo Video](https://youtu.be/HNWdYrtw3f0) and  [Unreal Colosseum Setup  Video](https://youtu.be/1oY8Qu5maQQ) that shows you all the setup steps in this document.

 ## Setting up PX4 Software-in-Loop
 The PX4 SITL mode doesn't require you to have separate device such as a Pixhawk or Pixracer.
 This is in fact the recommended way to use PX4 with simulators by PX4 team.
 However, this is indeed harder to set up.
 Please see [this dedicated page](px4_sitl.md) for setting up PX4 in SITL mode.